 Real world games are much more like cards or squash- within a court, a card table or a market area one decides what to do based on all previous moves in this game, memory of how other games have played out, what is in my hand right now, and what I think all other players in the space will do in the future.
 Its dynamic too, my hand changes every move, points change as the game plays out, other hands change.
 An Indian farmer deciding to start organic farming integrates a lot into a dynamic game to make that decision.
 So too a village kid deciding to take up guerrilla warfare back when I was a MSF doctor in Colombia.
 So many people we work with have few options in their 'decision making hands'- none of them trumps.
 One role of development is to make more choices available to poor people.

 Clever people spend their lives investigating how extensive games play out so clearly I am not going to be able to unravel all the complexities in a 500 word blog.
-I'll summarize this way: if the static game question is “how can non-rational behaviour be derived from a set of players making single rational decisions?” extensive games can ask the converse- “how can good strategies evolve from non-rational humans’ iterative decisions?”.
+I'll summarize this way: if the static game question is “how can non-rational behaviour be derived from a set of players making single rational decisions?” extensive games can ask the converse- “how can good strategies evolve iteratively from non-rational humans’ repeated decisions?”.
 Somehow “rational” has a different meaning on group and individual levels.
-Right now in a Neo-liberal model. of severn billion "rational economic men" are together cooking their planet with greenhouse emissions.rational individually and non-rational collectively!
+Right now in a Neo-liberal model. of severn billion "rational economic men" are together cooking their planet with greenhouse emissions.
+Rational individually and idiotic collectively!
 Extensive games are all about the decsisions groups of humans make.
 So is development.
 Game theorists and development specialists know that the smallest unit of our work- individual human beings- are non-rational.
 Non-rational because each of us puts things like valuing the future, trust, revenge on those who cheated you in the past etc. into our decisions.
 We all also continuously make our decisions despite “ bounded rationality” (incomplete information), presentation bias (the same information evokes different thinking depending on how it’s presented) etc. It’s a huge an complex field but the question of how non-rational players with different power, knowledge and payoffs can co-operate, evolve coherent group strategies is the essential question of the huge and complex field of game theory.
 How humans can together develop coherent group strategies is the essential question of development.
 Another huge and complex field!

 So just for fun if you have 20 minutes here’s an interactive computer model of an extensive game that delves into how trust evolves.
 Play with it and let some surprising and some totally intuitive insights play out as your choices interact with others' past and future choices.
 Let me know if you find it useful- or just if it is fun.